 - And then in addition to one of the above service requirements, you need a credit score of at least 640.

-Fannie Mae’s HomeReady mortgage program was designed to help lenders serve credit-worthy low-income borrowers.
+Fannie Mae’s HomeReady mortgage program for minorities helps lenders serve credit-worthy low-income borrowers.

 Ideal HomeReady borrowers:

 - Low income

 - First-time or repeat home buyers